 Of course, apart from the above-mentioned benefits, there are other reasons to get it as well.
 One great reason is that you get to learn something new and develop your skills to a great extent.
 Regardless, having the Yellow Belt is beneficial for yourself and your organization.

 Here is the exam format for Six Sigma Yellow Belt:

 - 85 for computer

 |Type of questions||No of questions||Duration||Open/closed||Passing score|

 |MCQ and True/False||50||Non-Timed||Open book||140/200|

 For the Six Sigma Yellow Belt exam, there are no prerequisites.
 To get the IASSC Certified Yellow Belt, you have to sit for the ICYB exam and pass it.
-You can contact your KnowledgeHut representative for ordering a voucher.
-You will have to pay extra for it as it is not included in the course fee.
-After this, you will be able to give the 2 hours long, closed-book exam.
-To gain the certification, you have to score 230 out of 300 points.
+To apply for the exam, visit the official websites of the issuing body.
+Once approved, you will be able to give the 2 hours long, closed-book exam.
+To pass the exam you have to score 230 out of 300 points.